5long/izwu/README.md

     If there're no worthy upgrades, it prints nothing and exits `1`.

-You could chain commands together as an shell alias like this:
+You could chain commands together as a shell alias like this:

 ```sh
 # bash / zsh alias (might work for fish as well):